 IN 2019, MANITOBA growers planted approximately 13,000 acres of conventional soybeans.
 Here’s some of the agronomy behind growing these beans.

-A SURVEY CONDUCTED by prairie farm policy groups showed low farmer satisfaction with the two seed royalty options currently on the table.
-As individual farmers weigh the cost of accessing the best genetics, grower-led associations such as Manitoba Pulse & Soybean Growers (MPSG) are prompted to consider the role check-offs will play in future plant breeding programs.
+A survey conducted by prairie farm policy groups showed low farmer satisfaction with the two seed royalty options currently on the table.
+As individual farmers weigh the cost of accessing the best genetics, grower-led associations such as MPSG are prompted to consider the role check-offs will play in future plant breeding programs.

 Photoperiods here in Manitoba are longer than those experienced in traditional soybean growing regions.
 Understanding the physiological mechanisms and genes controlling photoperiodism in soybeans has been crucial for breeders developing suitable varieties for Manitoba.

 THE PORT OF Vancouver is the largest export port and the third-largest overall in North America.
 It is a marvel of innovation, human potential and global relationships.

 IN TODAY’S ERA of high input costs, low margins and considering the ever-increasing need to improve sustainability of the farm operation, validation of agronomic management decisions made on-farm are ever-more important.

 IN NATURE, PLANTS rarely grow alone.
 In some agricultural production, farmers have followed the lead of nature and grown two or three crops together in the same field.

 New varieties must combine field performance with canning and cooking quality.

 Pigweed has been an issue in Manitoba bean production (edibles and soys) in previous years with confirmation of more populations of Group 2 herbicide-resistant redroot pigweed and increasing occurrences of green pigweed/Powell amaranth.
 But another pigweed species caught many by surprise in 2019, even though the threat was imminent.